Advance Review Copy (ARC) for Book Launch Success

 Let’s take a moment to discuss what ARCs are not:

 The beta phase of book development happens when you finish a second or third draft of your book and need feedback from real readers.
-Traditionally, this is used for fiction, but in the self-publishing world, author of all types of books employ beta readers.
+Traditionally, this is used for fiction, but in the self-publishing world, authors of all types of books employ beta readers.

 Beta copies are in manuscript form and are sent to (typically unpaid) test readers.
 What you want from a beta reader is an early critique of the viability of your book.
 (Which sounds sort of like a review, but it’s not.)
 A beta reader will tell you if the book is engaging.
 Their job is to look for problems like plot holes, lags in the story, unfinished ideas, or repetitiveness.
 Traditionally, beta readers are not professional editors or proofreaders.
 They are not supposed to write a review of your unfinished book, at least not based on the beta copy.
 They are volunteers who help you fix your book BEFORE it goes through proofreading and design.